-Experience the magic and fun of Iceland with this 6-day self drive tour, based in Reykjavik.
+Experience the magic and fun of Iceland with this 6-day self-drive tour, based in Reykjavik.
 See the most impressive sights the country has to offer on an adventure everyone can enjoy.
-This itinerary is perfect for individuals, couples and family groups who want to see it all while having plenty of time to hunt for the Northern Lights.
+This itinerary is perfect for individuals, couples, and family groups who want to see it all while having plenty of time to hunt for the Northern Lights.

 Your dream vacation will begin as soon as you arrive in Iceland.
-Your car, accommodation and additional tours will all be taken care of before your arrival, so the only thing you need to do when you get to the arrival lounge is enjoy the adventure.
+Your car, accommodation, and additional tours will all be taken care of before your arrival, so the only thing you need to do when you get to the arrival lounge is enjoy the adventure.

-You will explore the enchanting South Coast, known for its pristine coastline of volcanic black sand beaches, magical sea cliffs, glaciers and waterfalls like Seljalandsfoss and Skogafoss.
+You will explore the enchanting South Coast, known for its pristine coastline of volcanic black sand beaches, magical sea cliffs, glaciers, and waterfalls like Seljalandsfoss and Skogafoss.

-You will also visit the Snaefellsnes Peninsula, a part of Western Iceland that has inspired authors, artists and filmmakers for centuries.
+You will also visit the Snaefellsnes Peninsula, a part of Western Iceland that has inspired authors, artists, and filmmakers for centuries.

 There are plenty of opportunities to add extra adventures to your stay during the booking process.
 You could spend some time relaxing in the mineral-rich waters of the world-famous Blue Lagoon Spa.
-You could choose to go snorkelling between tectonic plates in crystal clear water at the Silfra Fissure.
+You could choose to go snorkeling between tectonic plates in crystal clear water at the Silfra Fissure.
 You could feel the exhilaration of snowmobiling on a glacier.
-You could also go whale watching, explore an ice cave, descend into the belly of a lava tunnel and much more.
+You could also go whale watching, explore an ice cave, descend into the belly of a lava tunnel, and much more.

 You will also have plenty of free time in Reykjavik to soak up the sights and sounds of this vibrant city, and of course, lots of time in the evening to take your car out in the search for the Northern Lights.